shermanloan/scejson-doc/doc/appendix-history.md

 * The `ODI.AddToPmt` field is not supported with pure [Construction Loans](module-construction.md) and the documentation for this field has been removed from the chapter covering pure construction loans.
+* The `ODI` request object recognized by many loan calculation modules supports a new `NoCap` field.
+If an odd days interest fee is present and financed, the value of this attribute determines if the ODI fee is added to the principal balance for the purposes of computing the ODI fee (e.g. if it is capitalized).
+  Please see the documentatio for this new field in the `ODI` object documentation.

 ## Release 2023-07-0
 * The documentation for the [Loan](module-loan.md) module's `Protection.Formula`